backstagephp/docs/09-plugins/plugins/laravel-translations/advanced-usage.md

 // Effect:
 // - Translates all items in content.metadata.tags [0..*]
-// - Leaves content.data.other unchanged
+// - Leaves content.metadata.{other} unchanged
 ```

 ## Next Steps